garage44/ca11/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-**[CA11](https://github.com/garage11/ca11)** was started in 2019 with the purpose to shape telephony more like the Web; accessible and without a need for accounts.
+**[CA11](https://github.com/garage11/ca11)** was started in 2019 with the purpose to make telephony more like the Web; accessible and without a need for accounts or subscriptions.
 CA11 is basically a WebRTC softphone with flexible support for multiple signalling protocols.
-It implements the existing **SIP** protocol and a custom one called **SIG11**.
+It implements the existing **SIP** protocol and a custom protocol called **SIG11**.
 SIP is oriented towards calling with an intermediary PBX(Asterisk); SIG11 is developed to accomodate P2P calling.
-The CA11 project focusses on these topics:
+The CA11 project focusses on the following topics:

 - Privacy - Calls (**SIP**/**SIG11**) and Signalling(**SIG11**) are E2E encrypted
 - Accessibility - Open accountless signalling service(**SIG11**)